 I would classify Thailand as an uncommon beauty.
-Sure, if you head south to the beaches you get the white sand beaches with the clear, turquoise water.
+Sure, if you head south to the beaches you get the white sand beaches with clear, turquoise water.
 But the rest of the country?
 The interior?
 Smog fills the air, trash litters the street, and sometimes it is so crowded you can’t see what is 10 feet in front of you.

 I spent close to two weeks in Thailand and while I didn’t even scratch the surface, I learned enough to know that there are many things you must see and do to experience the culture and make your trip one for the books.
 I journeyed through Bangkok, where I ate street food for the first time and felt claustrophobic by the crowds.
-I took the night train north to Chiang Mai to experience a quiet, and peaceful Thailand.
-A zen city with less crowds and significantly more charm.
+I took the night train north to Chiang Mai to experience a quiet, and peaceful Thailand; a zen city with fewer crowds and significantly more charm.
 And I finished my Thai vacation by relaxing on the beach in Phuket; white sand underneath me, clear blue waters in front of me.

 1. Island Hop

 No trip to Thailand would be complete without island hopping.
 Thailand is home to the most beautifully pristine beaches I’ve ever seen.
 Clear turquoise water, white-sand beaches, and rock formations jutting up from the ocean.

 If you’re in Thailand I would highly recommend heading south to explore the different beaches.
 I visited Phuket and while the island has a reputation of being “touristy”, my experience still led me to an authentic Thailand.
 I stayed in the northwest corner of the island at a hotel called Pullman Phuket Arcadia Naithon Beach and explored the island from there.

 Read more about my experience in Phuket: The Best Finds in Northwest Phuket, Thailand